r0han99/Covid19-ML-Application/README.md

 ## Version Control

-- **V 1.0** This is the Current Release, initial observations were latency issues which is not solved unless I upgrade from standard ```dynos``` to High-Level Computation housing.
+- **V 1.0** This is the Current Release, initial observations were latency issues which is not solved unless I upgrade from standard ```dynos``` to High-Level Computational housing.

   _**Future-Versions**_
     - **V 1.1** Adding Additional Python scripts to Perform ``Data-fetch`` Operations rather than the _Main_ Application Script in order to reduce Latency Issues